andyai01/gno-card/README.md

 One can think of **gNoCard** like an _off-ramp_ to fiat / to something fiat-like where all the friction is removed.

-This has the potential to also add ability to anonymously purchases of goods and services.
+This has the potential to also add ability to purchases goods and services where with **TRUE PRIVACY**.

 ---